 Caribbean Element is also located in Grace Bay on Providenciales.
 The executive chef and his staff bring with them a combined 30 years of international cooking experience amongst them.
 The food is kind of an island fusion style of sorts.
 You’ll find influences from Mexico, Turks and Caicos, the Bahamas and the Caribbean in the items on the menu.

 Kitchen 218 at the Beach House

 Kitchen 218 is located in the Beach House resort.
 It’s newer than some of the others on our list.
 This is a more simple restaurant that is situated with the pool in the background.
 They have a tasting menu that lets you get 7 courses with the proper wine pairings.
 It’s a fun way to spend an evening.
 There are lots of good seafood dishes and delicious entrees that are suitable for a vegetarian diet.

 Where to Stay in the Turks and Caicos Islands

-Choosing where to stay in the Turks and Caicos should really just depend on what kinds of things you like to do.
+Choosing where to stay on the Turks and Caicos islands should really just depend on what kinds of things you like to do.
 There isn’t a bad spot anywhere within these gorgeous islands, but there are certain spots that are better for doing specific types of activities than others.
 Providenciales is the island that has it all, including Grace Bay beach, the number one beach in the world according to some.
 But it has many other spots that have their own amazing things to offer so you’re wise to look for the spot that matches your interests for a Turks and Caicos vacation that’s unforgettable.